ddella/Debian11-K8s/Kubernetes-Admin-RBAC.md

 >Certificate is only valid one year, even if the CRS said otherwise 😉

 ## Create namespace
-We can create a namespace so all the resources `${USER}` and his team will deploy are isolated from the other workload of the cluster.
+Create a namespace so all the resources `${USER}` will deploy are isolated from the other workload of the cluster.
 ```sh
 kubectl create namespace ${USER}-ns
 ```